Supporting New Zealand small businesses for 5 years.

 Reason #4 – The Opening of a Sudden Opportunity

 Once in a while, you may stumble upon a great opportunity.
+This could apply to both new businesses looking to launch and established companies seeking to expand.
 But you probably won’t be able to finance it in-house every time.

-Rather than allowing that lucrative opportunity to slip through your fingers, you can take out a small business loan to fund whatever needs funding.
+Rather than allowing that lucrative opportunity to slip through your fingers, you can take out a small business loan or a new loan to fund whatever needs funding, whether you are starting a new business or growing an existing one.

 You do need to be extremely careful with this.
 Be realistic in predicting what you’ll get from the opportunity.
+Consider whether to use your own money or borrow funds with a new loan, as this decision can impact your loan approval and financial stability.
 The potential reward should be attainable and ideally far exceed the cost of the loan.
+If the opportunity does not pay off, you could face financial difficulties, including challenges in repaying the loan.

 Plan Ahead